Gregory Falco

 Gregory Falco is an American inventor and researcher.
 Falco is a professor at Cornell University.
 He is a pioneer in the field of cybersecurity research and its aerospace applications.
-Falco is the founding chair of IEEE's Standard for Space System Cybersecurity and the NATO Country Project Director for the NATO Science for Peace and Security effort to reroute the internet to space.
+Falco is the founding chair of the IEEE Standards Association Space System Cybersecurity Working Group, which produced the first international standard on space cybersecurity.
+He serves as the NATO Country Project Director for the NATO Science for Peace and Security effort to reroute the internet to space.

 Education

 Falco earned his B.S. from Cornell University in 2010, M.S. from Columbia University in 2012. and Ph.D., from the Massachusetts Institute of Technology in 2018.
 He completed a predoctoral fellowship with the Cyber Security Project at Harvard University.
 His postdoctoral research was conducted at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology and at the Cyber Policy Center at Stanford University.
 Falco's PhD was funded by NASA's Jet Propulsion Laboratory to develop an AI system to automatically enumerate threats to space mission systems.